krishnavetthi/JavascriptAssignments/README.md

     - Overweight: BMI is 25 to 29.9
     - Obese: BMI is 30 or more

 26. Write a program to print the table of any number given by the user.
-The format of the output should be smiliar to the below example-
+The format of the output should be similiar to the below example-
 	If the number given by the user is 2 then the output should look like this- 2 * 1 = 2
 	2 * 2 = 4